Howard Kulp Architects

 Ms. Christman is an associate member of the American Institute of Architects (AIA) and Pennsylvania AIA.
 Prior to joining Howard Kulp Architects in March 2015, Ms. Christman was an Account Manager and Designer at a local Commercial Furniture Dealership from 2011-2015.
 She worked on a range of projects from higher education, to corporate and healthcare.

-Ms. Christman received a Bachelor of Science in Interior Design in 2009 from Philadelphia University and is in the process of becoming a National Council for Interior Design certificate holder.
+Ms. Christman received a Bachelor of Science in Interior Design in 2009 from Philadelphia University and earned a NCIDQ Certificate (Certificate No. 33201) from the Council of Interior Design Qualification.

 Michael Murray is a Computer Aided Design and Drafting (CADD) Technician at Howard Kulp Architects.